04 May Are you getting the full benefits of mindfulness?

 Once someone pays attention, they will notice things, and they need a framework for making sense of that

-Modern mindfulness tends to be based on Buddhism.
-But in the shift towards a more secular practice it is often taught without these other elements that give it context within that linage.
+Modern mindfulness is often based on Buddhism.
+But in the shift towards a more secular practice it is often taught without these other elements that give it context within that lineage.
 Mindfulness has come to mean, simply, paying attention.

 That can be useful, and can even feel nice.
 It just might not make much of a difference.